CoffeeVampir3/LinearFlowMatchingExperiments/README.md

 A bunch of linear flow matching experiments using various nonsense.
 Lots of this code is bad and just quick prototyping, likely much of it contains errors.
-The purpose of this repo is just to catalog "simple" flow matching experimental networks.
+The purpose of this repo is just to catalog "simple" flow matching experimental networks and should provide a jumping off point for more serious implementations.